MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/4-EX-create-social-media-tracker.md

 ## Create the logic app resource

 First, we need to create the logic app resource in Azure.
-For this task, we need to locate the **Logic App** resource type in the Azure portal.
+For this task, we need to find the **Logic App** resource type in the Azure portal.

 1. With the same account that you used to activate the sandbox, sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true).